- Viewing 15 posts - 1 through 15 (of 16 total)

 Thank you all for your support and references

-Its hard to describe how useful any little info is in such a critical area11 months ago
+Its hard to describe how useful any little info is in such a critical area1 year ago

 I got the name of a terephist who might be good to work with a narcissist person to teach him to improve his behavior